darshanpatel429/localmodel/README.md

 # Frontend_Test Project

-This project is a chatbot interface that utilizes the OpenAI API to handle user interactions.
-The project consists of a frontend (HTML, CSS, and JavaScript) and a backend server built with Node.js and Express, with OpenAI API integration for conversational responses.
+This project is a chatbot interface that utilizes a local models.
+The project consists of a frontend (HTML, CSS, and JavaScript) and a backend server built with Node.js and Express.

 ## Prerequisites